 Your final degree certificate and HEAR (Higher Education Achievement Report) transcript may be posted to your home address (as stated in MyRecord at the time of posting) or to your place of study.
 If in doubt, please check with your place of study.

-If you are entitled to an undergraduate maintenance loan and you are fully registered with CCCU before the start of your course, you will receive your first payment on the scheduled instalment date as per your Financial Notification from Student Finance.
-This is usually the start date of your course.
+If you are eligible for a maintenance loan and are fully registered with CCCU before your course start date, your first payment should be made on the scheduled instalment date, as stated in your Financial Notification from Student Finance (usually your course start date).

 If, however, you register close to or after your course start date, your loan will be paid within 7 working days.

 If you decide to interrupt or withdraw from your studies, there may still be fees due.
-Please see here for further details on financial implications associated with withdrawing or interrupting.
+Please see the Changes to Study for further details on financial implications associated with withdrawing or interrupting.

 Council tax can cost households over £100 a month but, if you are a full-time student and fully registered for the current year of study, you may be exempt.